-Details of Social Impact Assessments (SIA) of projects undertaken by the entity based on applicable laws, in the current financial year.
+1. Details of Social Impact Assessments (SIA) of projects undertaken by the entity based on applicable laws, in the current financial year.

-Name and brief SIA Date of Whether conducted Results Relevant details of project notification No. notification by independent external agency (Yes/No) communicated in public domain (Yes / No) Web Link
+Ī Name and brief SIA Date of Whether conducted by Results communicated Relevant details of project notification notification independent external in public domain (Yes Web Link No. agency (Yes/No) / No)